 Understand the Needs of Your Business

-Most POS systems can easily track and keep the ongoing activities in inventory and sales of your retail store, but modern systems have more to offer your business.
-It is therefore very important to understand the needs of your business, whether that be inventory or employee management needs or accounting software integration.
+Most POS systems can easily track and keep the ongoing activities in inventory and sales of your small business, but modern systems have more to offer your business.
+It is therefore very important to understand the needs of your business, whether that be inventory management or employee management needs or accounting software integration.

-Quality is an essential factor to consider when it comes to choosing the right retail POS system for your business.
-Any high quality POS system is designed for continuous use for any small, medium, and large business environment.
+Quality is an essential factor to consider when it comes to choosing the right retail POS system for your small business.
+Any high-quality POS system is designed for continuous use for any small, medium, and large business environment.
 Some POS software may be less expensive, but ultimately won’t have the robust capabilities you are looking for.
-If difficulties with navigating your system become a problem to extend that you are losing sales, that is a major red flag.
-Nothing — not even a little extra cash in your pocket — is worth losing out on sales.
+If shortcomings with your POS software become a problem to the extent that you’re losing sales, that is a major red flag.
+Nothing — not even a little extra cash in your pocket — is worth irritating customers and losing out on sales.

-A POS system should be advanced and flexible enough to support leading software applications.
+A modern POS system should be advanced and flexible enough to support leading software applications.
 However, as stated earlier, you must first consider the specific needs of your business and invest in a system that meets them.
-Besides choosing a POS system that supports the latest integrations and payment methods, you must consider customer relationship management, rewards programs, and security.
+Besides choosing a small business POS system that supports the latest integrations and payment processing methods, you must consider CRM tools for managing customers, loyalty programs, and security.
 It is true that every business is unique, but your business should still take various functionalities into consideration.

 Obtain Product References

 Don’t go ahead with the purchase until you get at least three references.
-Requesting references will give you an opportunity to visit a retail store and see the POS system in action.
+Requesting references will give you an opportunity to visit a small business and see the POS system in action.
 Make sure that these businesses are using a similar version of the software you are evaluating.
 Ask them how the system works and whether they included the capabilities explained on the POS provider’s website.

 You will definitely lose money any time your POS system is down, so it is an absolute must to choose a system that provides real-time technical support.
-Although most POS support systems require business owners to leave a message and wait for a response, a premier POS system will provide immediate support 24/7.
+Although most POS support systems require small business owners to leave a message and wait for a response, the best small business POS systems will provide immediate support 24/7.

 Weigh Functionality Against Ease of Use

-Generally speaking, the more complicated your orders, the more POS system features you will need.
-Managing your retail business should be painless and straightforward.
+Generally speaking, the more complicated your business operations, the more POS system features you will need.
+With the right pos software in place, managing your retail business should be painless and straightforward.
+If your new system offers little more than a basic cash register, you’re likely lacking critical POS features you’ll need as your business grows.
 However, consider the time required to train employees to be up to speed with the new system.
 Training both managers and cashiers should take minimal time.

 Forgo the One-Size-Fits-All POS